 Upon receiving a request from the Police Chief to solicit applications for lateral appointment, the Board shall consider the nature of the knowledge, skills, abilities, and level of experience needed to address special or unique circumstances within the Police Department.
 Lateral appointments will ordinarily be limited to those areas of special knowledge, skills, abilities, and experience identified in Appendix A to these Rules.
-If the Board determines that the current register of eligibles does not address such needs in the rank order of candidates, the Board may by majority vote determine to solicit applications for lateral appointment, which determination shall set forth the particular knowledge, skills, abilities, and level of experience required in connection with such solicitation of applications.
+If the Board determines that the current entry level pool does not address such needs, the Board may by majority vote determine to solicit applications for lateral appointment, which determination shall set forth the particular knowledge, skills, abilities, and level of experience required in connection with such solicitation of applications.